 For some FISH tests, there may be a limited number of alternative signal patterns, all of which can be anticipated before test development.
 For others and, in particular, for tests intended to detect abnormalities associated with neoplasia, there may be a large number of alternative signal patterns.
-In the latter situation, it may be helpful to identify alternative, unanticipated, signal patterns with a pilot study involving a small cohort of samples before beginning the validation process.
-If behavior of a new probe set is somewhat different from others of the same design (e.g., dual fusion and break apart), the pilot study might also help identify adjustments that need to be made to scoring criteria.
+In the latter situation, it may be helpful to identify alternative, unanticipated, signal patterns with a pilot study involving a small cohort of a new probe set is somewhat different from others of the same design (e.g., dual fusion and break apart), the pilot study might also help identify adjustments that need to be made to scoring criteria.